+There are also online art galleries that focus on contemporary art forms.
+Digital artists can sell their art on sites like Art Station.
+Check it out.

+I won’t write any more about them here, namely because I’ve already done that.

+14. Sell Your Art on Your Own Website

+### Text C

-There are also online art galleries that focus on contemporary art forms such as digital art, a good example of that is Art Station.
+There are also online art galleries that focus on contemporary art forms.
+Digital artists can sell their art on sites like Art Station.
+Check it out.

 I won’t write any more about them here, namely because I’ve already done that.

 14. Sell Your Art on Your Own Website